Renat-Havriliuk/G-Shock-Scraper/readme.md

 # G-Shock Scraper

-This script is designed to scrape information from the G-Shock website, a well-known brand for durable watches.
+This script is designed to scrape information from the G-Shock website.
 I used the `requests` and `BeautifulSoup` libraries in this project.
 It collects details about different watch models, such as the name, photo link, and various properties.
+Also, this is a very interesting practice because this scraper is adapted to collect data from two parts of the site (men's watches and women's watches) using a single function.